A login in TNI is a set containing a username and a password (or a community string for SNMP), which are used to access remote assets during scanning.

 The added login is displayed in its protocol's list.

 To edit a username or password, click on its field in the list.
 To change an alias, double-click it.

 You can specify the default login for each protocol by clicking the option button to the left of it.
 This login will be used when scanning assets for which no logins have been specified explicitly.

 Logins can be added and edited in the Scanner mode right before scanning.
 For details, see the Managing added tasks - Setting logins section.

 Assigning logins to network nodes

 If a network node is always scanned with the same login, it can be assigned to it.

-To do this, select the asset in the Network tree, switch to the Edit mode (Ctrl + 6) and click Logins on the Sidebar.
+To do this, select the asset in the Network tree, switch to the Edit mode (Ctrl + 6 for Standard and Ctrl + 7 for Professional license) and click Logins on the Sidebar.